AnalyticsAutomated/CommandRunner/README.rst

 Future
 ------

-In the future we'll provide classes to run commands over RServe, Hadoop, Octave, and SAS Server.
+In the future we'll provide classes to run commands over Hadoop, Octave, and SAS Server.

 Binary Execution Usage
 ----------------------